Published October 23, 2019

 "The Niagara River corridor not only houses the largest energy producer in New York State, but supports at least 338 species of birds, 100 species of fish and other amazing wildlife, particularly in the Niagara Gorge," Schneekloth wrote recently in The Buffalo News, in a viewpoint piece celebrating the designation.

-She and Robert Shibley, founding director of the Urban Design Project and now dean of the School of Architecture and Planning, led several research studies on the corridor's economic, ecological and cultural significance, which informed and supported the designation effort.
+She and Shibley, who founded the Urban Design Project in 1991 and is now dean of the school, directed a host of research studies over the past 20 years on the corridor's economic, ecological and cultural significance, which informed and supported the designation effort.

 Says Shneekloth: "The corridor is especially known for water birds with 120,000 recorded on a single day.
 Many of these birds are using the Niagara River corridor for migration along the North American Flyway – traveling from Latin American to the Arctic and back each year, stopping here for a rest and food before continuing their yearly journey. "